 The Flavors Of Wine

-Although the four main flavors – sweet, salty, sour, and bitter are all your tongue is really capable of tasting, the long lasting impression that leaves in your mouth is far more complex.
-When you drink or , your and your are involved, adding to the way you interpret wine overall.
+Although the four main flavors – sweet, salty, sour, and bitter are all your tongue is really capable of tasting, the long lasting impression that wine leaves in your mouth is far more complex.
+When you drink or taste wine, your taste buds and your sense of smell are involved, adding to the way you interpret wine overall.
 The flavors, aromas, and sensations that wine is comprised of provide the interaction that you taste when you sample wine.

 Sweetness is something that wines are well known for.
-With most , are responsible for the sweet taste.
+With most types of wine, grapes are responsible for the sweet taste.
 Grapes contain a lot of sugar, which breaks the yeast down into alcohol.
 The grapes and yeast that were used to produce the wine will leave behind various sugars, which your tongue will be able to quickly detect.
 Once your tongue detects these various sugars, the stimulation of sweetness from the wine will be ever so present in your mouth.

 The last flavor associated with wine is oak.
 Although oak isnt put into the wine during the manufacturing process, it is actually transferred during the aging process, as most wines will spend quite a bit of time in oak barrels.
 Depending on how long the wine is left in the oak barrel or cask, the ability to extract the flavor will vary.
 Most often times, wine will be aged just enough to where the oak taste is visibly there – and adds the perfect sentiment to the taste.